 St Albans City and District Council has 56 Councillors, also known as ‘Members’.

-Following the local elections held on 5 May 2022, the current political structure of the Council is as follows:
+As of August 2023, the current political make up of the Council is as follows:

 - Independent – 1 Councillor